Bouncing Back After a Heart Attack: It’s Not Always Easy

-Phase One: Coping With the Initial Shock
+Coping With the Initial Shock

-Having a heart attack is, for many people, a traumatic experience.
+Having a heart attack is, for most people, a traumatic experience.
 The first few days are often marked by shock and feelings of being overwhelmed.
 You might experience elevated levels of stress, anxiety, and

 after being hospitalized for a heart attack.

-Phase Two: Going Home From the Hospital
+Going Home From the Hospital

 Under your doctor’s advice, you will gradually become more active.
 Depending on your condition, you may need assistance with daily tasks such as maintaining the house, shopping, cooking, bathing, and remembering to take your medications.
 As a result, family roles may change as well.
 Your spouse or children may make changes in their lives so that they can help take care of you.
 While these changes are intended to help, you may find that they sometimes stir up uncomfortable feelings.